Intro

-👀 What does “embedding live video” mean?
+What does “embedding a live stream” mean?

 For most websites, all you need to do to embed a live video is copy and paste a simple link or embed code into your website’s HTML.